sfence/hades_revisited/README.md

 Minetest can be found online at <https://github.com/minetest/minetest/>.

-All my work is licenced under the MIT License.
-The external mods have different licenses.
-Look at the mod folders for details.

 ## Important notices and short game guide

 * Be sure the `minetest.conf` file in the main Minetest directory doesn't have any parameters who are in conflict with the `minetest.conf` file from the `hades_revisited` directory.
 Especially mapgen parameters or stuff like `give_initial_stuff = false`